backupbrew/switchbrew/AM services.md

 | 400 | CreateSelfLibraryAppletCreatorForDevelop | Returns an [\#ILibraryAppletCreator](#ILibraryAppletCreator "wikilink"). |
 |     |                                          |                                                                          |

-All of these commands take the same input.
+All of these commands take the same input: handle-descriptor for PID + 1 copy-handle, and an u64.

 ## ISystemAppletProxy